hauptmedia/cloudconfig/README.md

 * https://github.com/coreos/fleet/blob/master/Documentation/deployment-and-configuration.md#configuration
 * https://coreos.com/docs/launching-containers/launching/launching-containers-fleet/

-### fleet-metadata-env-file
+### host-env-file

-This feature writes the fleet metadata as an env file in `/etc/fleet-metadata.env`
+This feature writes the some information about the evironment and the fleet metadata as an env file in `/etc/host.env`.

+The fleet metadata keys will be transformed to uppercase and prefixed with `FLEET_`.
+E.g. fleet metadata "dc=dc1,rack=12" will we available as `FLEET_DC=dc1` `FLEET_RACK=12`

-The env file can be used to pass the fleet metadata as environment variables in docker containers with the `--env-file=/etc/fleet-metadata.env` docker command line option or in systemd service definitions using the `EnvironmentFile=/etc/fleet-metadata.env` configuration option
+The env file can be used to pass the fleet metadata as environment variables in docker containers with the `--env-file=/etc/host.env` docker command line option or in systemd service definitions using the `EnvironmentFile=/etc/host.env` configuration option

+This feature also install the `/opt/bin/getip` script for easy retrieval of the system's main ip address.

 ### flannel